 The figure below shows the number of mutant lines and mutant varieties developed by crop.
-Thus, as the table shows, more than 900 mutant lines of rice have been developed in order to produce about 120 mutant varities of this crop; there have been more than 5,000 mutant lines of wheat to develop 45 mutant varieties.
-In the case of soybean, 347 mutant lines and 45 mutant varieties having feveloped under RCA since 2000 (See figure below)
+Thus, as the table shows, more than 900 mutant lines of rice have been developed in order to produce about 120 mutant varieties of this crop; there have been more than 5,000 mutant lines of wheat to develop 45 mutant varieties.
+In the case of soybean, 347 mutant lines and 45 mutant varieties having developed under RCA since 2000 (See figure below).

 Figure X. Mutant lines and mutant varieties developed by crop